Pressure regulator: Applications

-Pressure reducing regulators
+Pressure-reducing regulators

 Air compressors

-Air compressors are used in industrial, commercial, and home workshop environments to perform an assortment of jobs including blowing things clean; running air powered tools; and inflating things like tires, balls, etc. Regulators are often used to adjust the pressure coming out of an air receiver (tank) to match what is needed for the task.
-Often, when one large compressor is used to supply compressed air for multiple uses (often referred to as "shop air" if built as a permanent installation of pipes throughout a building), additional regulators will be used to ensure that each separate tool or function receives the pressure it needs.
+Air compressors are used in industrial, commercial, and home workshop environments to perform an assortment of jobs, including blowing things clean; running air-powered tools, and inflating things like tires, balls, etc. Regulators are often used to adjust the pressure coming out of an air receiver (tank) to match what is needed for the task.
+Often, when one large compressor is used to supply compressed air for multiple uses (often referred to as "shop air" if built as a permanent installation of pipes throughout a building), additional regulators are used to ensure that each separate tool or function receives the pressure it needs.
 This is important because some air tools, or uses for compressed air, require pressures that may cause damage to other tools or materials.

 Aircraft

 Pressure regulators are found in aircraft cabin pressurization, canopy seal pressure control, potable water systems, and waveguide pressurization.